jbmsacps-stack/Karthificial-Website/Readme.md

 ## About

-**Karthificial** is an education-focused web platform built for **10th and 12th Tamil Nadu State Board students**.
-It brings together notes, question papers, MCQ practice, career guidance articles, authentication, admin controls, and analytics inside one structured platform.
+**Karthificial** is an education-focused web platform — now developing under the working name **Karthificial EduPortal** — built for **10th and 12th Tamil Nadu State Board students**.
+It brings together notes, question papers, an automated question paper generator, MCQ practice, career guidance articles, authentication, admin controls, and analytics inside one structured platform.

 The platform is designed so students can quickly access academic resources while admins can manage content from dedicated dashboard pages.
 MCQ sets, questions, articles, notes, papers, thumbnails, and performance records are handled through the admin-side workflow instead of being treated as static content only.

-The project combines a responsive frontend, Clerk authentication, Supabase database integration, Cloudinary media uploads, Vercel deployment, and a Spring Boot backend prototype inside the repository.
+The project combines a responsive vanilla HTML/CSS/JS frontend, Clerk authentication, Supabase database integration (PostgreSQL schema v3.0), Cloudinary media uploads, Vercel deployment, and a Spring Boot backend prototype inside the repository — with a Django migration plan under consideration for the backend.

 ---